oracle/coherence/README.md

 #### <a name="install"></a> Install the Coherence CLI

-For macOS and Linux platforms, use the following to install the latest version of the CLI:
+For **macOS or Linux** platforms, use the following to install the latest version of the CLI:

 ```bash
 curl -sL https://raw.githubusercontent.com/oracle/coherence-cli/main/scripts/install.sh | bash